I'm busier with events this year than I have been since the end of COVID. Fortunately I'm not working on a book at the moment.

 a small work by Fernand Khnopff, many paintings by Charles Conder, a letter from Beardsley, many signed editions of Oscar Wilde, rare books including several by Aleister Crowley (Diary of a Drug Fiend with dust jacket), Bodley Head books with sumptuous covers, first yellow 1897 edition of Dracula, as well as Dame Edna Everage dresses (including the Munch Scream dress) and glasses.

 Apparently I bought the very last catalogue (sorry).
-Not everything was extravagantly priced, so it might be worth bidding for some items, although I imagine they will net much more than their reserve prices.
+Not everything was extravagantly priced, so it might be worth bidding for some items, although I imagine they will net much more than their estimated prices.

 The advantage to the purchaser is that they can make an offer rather than pay full price (although obviously I'd prefer to get the full amount).
 Also I reduce the price myself to encourage sales.
 You're only allowed to list one item at at time, but I try to relist the book as soon as it sells.